hihi-2015/rspec-controller-testing/README.md

   get :edit, id: item.id
 end

-it "finds a specific item" do
+it "finds and returns item with specified id" do expect(assigns(:item)).to eq(item) end
-  expect(assigns(:item)).to eq(item)
-end
 ```